Danielxburns/hrext06-myCruddyApp/README.md

   - [ ] setIterval for prompts
   [ ] 'submit button
     [X] format timestamp by date (dd/mm/yyyy);
-  - [ ] move mornin-feels, agenda, sleep, and outlook to localStorage as nested objects of Date object
+  - [X] move morning, agenda, sleep, and outlook to localStorage as a nested objects of Date object
   - [ ] initiate prompt function
   [ ] 'delete button
-    [ ] delete by date
+    [ ] add field to delete by date

   prompts